In this Guide

 This floor head also works well for cleaning stairs, especially in Lift-Away mode.
 Its shallow depth allows it to fit on even the narrowest stairs and landings.
 You also won’t have to worry about the canister falling over, since you’re carrying it along.

 The 30-foot power cord is one of the longest on the market!
-It makes the Shark an ideal tool for cleaning up stairwells, and taking it between rooms without having to keep unplugging and replugging the vacuum.
+It makes this an ideal tool for cleaning up stairwells, and taking it between rooms without having to keep unplugging and replugging the vacuum.

 It comes with a basic attachment set, with a crevice tool and dusting brush.
 There’s also a wide-mouth upholstery tool for working on pet fur and dander.

-It doesn’t come with the DustAway hard floor attachment that you’ll find on other Sharks.
+It doesn’t come with the DustAway hard floor attachment that you’ll find on other models from this brand.
 While the bigger DustAway attachment with the sweeper pad isn’t completely necessary, the smaller hard floors head on this model just feels less deluxe.

 Reviewers said it tends to get bogged down in deep carpets.
 If you have nap rugs or shag carpeting, you’ll probably want a model with adjustable suction.